massmux/SatsMobiBot/README.md

 # @SatsMobiBot

 A Telegram Lightning ⚡️ Bitcoin wallet, with built-in POS, Scrub function and NFC Cards management.
 This project is a fork and evolution of the decommissioned LightningTipBot.
+This is the selfcustodial version based on breez library using Boltz liquid swaps.

 This repository contains everything you need to set up and run your own Bot and POS facility.
 If you simply want to use this bot in your group chat without having to install anything just start a conversation with [@SatsMobiBot](https://t.me/SatsMobiBot) and invite it into your group chat.

 The system automatically creates a POS facility connected to your user.
 Getting payments in Lightning is immediate and requires no additional software installed and no externa APPs.

-The system now provides also Scrub service.
-This service can be activated and deactivated realtime.
-This makes possible to automatic forward all incoming payments to an external Lightning Address.
-You can always change this address whenever you want or disable the service at all.
+This is a selfcustodial version.
+This means that a mnemonic phrase is generated and encrypted using a PIN defined by the user.
+User must backup the phrase + the PIN otherwise funds will be lost forever.
+Nobody may be able to unlock your funds if you lose PIN or phrase.
+Beware

+Please also be informed that the system uses Boltz to swap from liquid to Lightning and they charge a small fee.
+This is fee that just depends on the swap service, not on the service runner.

 The first time you run /start command, you will immediately get a @sats.mobi Lightning address connected and ready to go.